-1 The legal treaties with jurisdiction over this issue are: the Lausanne Treaty of 1923, the Italy-Turkey Convention of January 4, 1932, the Italy-Turkey Protocol of December 28, 1932, and the 1947 Paris Peace Treaty.
+&lt;sup>1 The legal treaties with jurisdiction over this issue are: the Lausanne Treaty of 1923, the Italy-Turkey Convention of January 4, 1932, the Italy-Turkey Protocol of December 28, 1932, and the 1947 Paris Peace Treaty.

 - Nov.
 9, 2009: To provide an example of the excessive violations of Greek airspace by Turkey, on this day alone, a total of 16 Turkish fighters made a total of 20 violations in the northern and central Aegean.
-There was also one mock engagement.2 - Jan.
-25, 2010: In a letter to Turkish PM Recep Tayyip Erdogan, then Greek PM George Papandreou suggests the two countries approach the ICJ at The Hague to solve the ongoing dispute regarding the delineation of the continental shelf.
-He also called for a stop to violations of Greek airspace and territorial waters.3 - Feb.
+There was also one mock engagement. - Jan.
+25, 2010: In a letter to then Turkish PM Recep Tayyip Erdogan, then Greek PM George Papandreou suggests the two countries approach the ICJ at The Hague to solve the ongoing dispute regarding the delineation of the continental shelf.
+He also called for a stop to violations of Greek airspace and territorial waters. - Feb.
 22, 2010: To demonstrate how Turkey contributes to the instability of the region, three former Turkish military officers are charged with plotting a coup against the Turkish government.
-Their plan was to provoke the Greek air force to shoot down a Turkish jet fighter over the Aegean thus demonstrating the Turkish government's inability to guarantee the nation's security.4
+Their plan was to provoke the Greek air force to shoot down a Turkish jet fighter over the Aegean thus demonstrating the Turkish government's inability to guarantee the nation's security. - Jan.
+7, 2011: Then PM Papandreou raises the violations of Greek airspace by Turkish jets before an audience that included PM Erdogan and Turkish ambassadors at Erzurum, Turkey.
+Two days prior, 8 Turkish planes flew over a Greek island, prompting Papandreou to threaten a pull-out of the event. - Nov.
+16, 2011: The Hellenic Air Force announced formation of two Turkish RF-4 fighter - tactical reconnaissance aircraft fly over Kastelorizo at 1,000 feet altitude.
+This was the fourth time Turkish air fighters fly over Greek territory in 2011. - March 21, 2012: Associated Press reports Greece's Foreign Ministry says a Turkish research ship entered an area of the Greek continental shelf in the Aegean Sea without having informed Athens, as it should have under the international Law of the Sea.
+Greece's Foreign Ministry issued a formal complaint to Turkey's government.